rajeevkong/konnect-dp-install/README.md

 > This script will create a VPC, NAT GW etc so please tailor this accordingly.

 I am using [saml2aws](https://github.com/Versent/saml2aws).
-The [create](./ecs-fargate/create.sh) and [destroy](./ecs-fargate/destroy.sh) scripts assumes you have 2FA enabled.
+The [create (for terraform)](./ecs-fargate/terraform/create.sh) and [destroy](./ecs-fargate/terraform/destroy.sh) scripts assumes you have 2FA enabled.
 So please make changes accordingly.

 One thing you will need is the SSO URL for configuring sam2aws.